 The headings in each worksheet might differ slightly from each other.
 Refer to the following list of definitions for an explanation of each specific column heading.
-Worksheets are located on pages 3 and 9.
+The worksheets are "IGYCDOPT worksheet for compiler options" on page 3 and "IGYCDOPT worksheet for compiler phases" on page 10.